stormyGit/scritch/README.md

 1. .env into root
 2. application.yml into app/config/

-get the files from stormy
+get the 2 files above from stormy

 postgres setup